Our latest acquisition is an oil painting of Colonel John Lodge by Rowland Henry Hill.

 What now for Colonel Lodge…

 At the time of his death The Craven Herald reported, “Of a cheery and kindly disposition, always out to do good, Colonel Lodge was loved by all who had the pleasure of knowing him, and particularly by those who served with him.
 A brave soldier, a keen sportsman, and a gallant gentleman, his loss will be widely felt.”

-The portrait of Colonel John Lodge will be placed on display in the museum’s South African Wars case.
+The portrait of Colonel John Lodge is now on display in the museum’s South African War case on the top floor.